ProzorroUKR/openprocurement.audit.api/docs/source/tutorial/appeal.rst

 Appeal
 ======

-As soon as the decision is published, tender's owner may point out that the decision has been appealed in court:
+As soon as the conclusion is published, tender's owner may point out that the conclusion has been appealed in court:

 .. include:: http/post-appeal.http
    :code: